-Pleasanton is a diverse family-oriented and business-friendly community, offering an outstanding quality of life.
-Award winning schools, 40 parks/recreation facilities and innovative programs complement the thriving business parks and the Stoneridge Mall regional shopping center.
-Pleasanton's is proud to count Safeway, Oracle, AT&T and Providian Financial among its largest employers.
-Downtown is the heart of Pleasanton, where historic ambiance, unique shopping and fine dining blend with a broad array of services and a full calendar of events each year, making Pleasanton a destination community.
+Pleasanton is a diverse, family-oriented and business-friendly community of 68,000 that offers an outstanding quality of life.
+Award-winning schools, parks, facilities and programs couple with thriving business parks and the regional Stoneridge Mall.
+Pleasanton's thriving business community benefits from large employers like Safeway, Oracle, AT&T and Kaiser Permanente, regional companies and entrepreneurial start-ups.
+Downtown is the heart of Pleasanton.
+Historic ambiance, unique shopping and fine dining blend with a broad array of services and a full calendar of events, making Pleasanton a destination community.